DJviolin/LEMP/README.md

 # LEMP stack built on Docker

-Nginx + PHP-FPM 7 webserver through FastCGI with microcaching + MariaDB + included PhpMyAdmin, cAdvisor, SSH!
+Nginx + PHP-FPM 7 webserver through FastCGI with microcaching + MariaDB + included PhpMyAdmin, cAdvisor!

 Work in progress!
 NOT FOR PRODUCTION!

-Wordpress still needs some configuration, like WP specific settings in Nginx .conf files and SFTP access.
+TODO for Wordpress: WP specific settings in Nginx .conf files and SFTP access.

 Nginx will be rebuilt from [source](https://www.nginx.com/resources/wiki/start/topics/tutorials/installoptions/) soon (list all the configured modules: `$ sudo nginx -V`).